Affordable online schooling is the solution to the crisis in South Africa’s basic education sector.

 Think Digital Academy has won the Corporate LiveWire Best Online School of the Year award for the last two years.
 It is the first online school that provides the South African Curriculum Assessment Policy Statements (CAPS), the United States General Education Development (GED) and the British International school curricula.
 It currently has approximately 7 500 enroled learners.

 Short learning courses are also offered for learners seeking knowledge in coding and robotics and mind power for kids and teens, which educates children on strategies to manage their thoughts and emotions.

-It offers pre-recorded lessons, printable study notes, memos, assessments and feedback, weekly and quarterly e-mailed reports, online tutors and student success coaches, student forums and expert-led live tutorials as well as a free 14-day trial for anyone to explore the online school environment.
+It offers pre-recorded lessons, printable study notes, memos, assessments and feedback, weekly and quarterly e-mailed reports, online tutors and student success coaches, and student forums as well as a free 14-day trial for anyone to explore the online school environment.

 “South Africans must never divert from supporting the reality that our children are the future and each child deserves the same opportunity for quality learning.
 This should not be dependent on the colour of their skin nor on their financial means,” says Leita.

 If you would like to learn more about us, please feel free to make use of the extra resources that we have created about online schooling just for you.